 The ship was just starting a 7-day Miami roundtrip cruise (itinerary April 1-8) to Roatan, Harvest Caye, Costa Maya and Cozumel.

 For the period April 15 -September 23, 2018, the shipowner Norwegian Cruise Line (NCL) changed the vessel's itinerary program (based on roudtrips from homeport Miami Florida) from Eastern Cartibbean to Western Caribbean.

 The itinerary change was due to damages on the islands Tortola and St Thomas caused by hurricanes Irma and Maria in September 2017.
 Immediately after the storms hit the region, NCL and other cruise companies modified their itinerary routes to Western Caribbean.

-During "2016 Summer Olympics" in Rio de Janeiro (Brazil), for the period August 5 through 21, this NCL cruise vessel was fully chartered to serve as hotel ship for the "Olympic Family".
+During "2016 Summer Olympics" in Rio de Janeiro (Brazil) for the period August 5 through 21, the NCL Getaway ship was fully chartered to serve as hotel ship for the "Olympic Family".
 A second / smaller ship (Silversea's Silver Cloud) was also chartered as hotel ship and was anchored alongside Norwegian Getaway during the games.

 The NCL ship was under time-charter (by the brokerage firm Landry & Kling) and was booked with passenger capacity 3957.
 Of the liner's all staterooms, 90% were reserved for the "Olympic Family" (Rio Host Committee, International Olympic Federation, National Organizing Committees, as well as for all the Olympic’s corporate sponsors).
 The remaining 10% were sold as cruisetour packages by Tam Viagens (Brazilian tour company).